 Click on the links below to download and print copies of posters and teaching guides featured in the Heads Up series.

-NEW!
 Respect Others.
 Respect Yourself.

 This ELA and Life Skills poster/teaching guide helps students build healthy communication skills.
 The techniques covered in the tiered lesson, activities, and work sheets will serve students in all relationships, and in particular could help prevent emotional or physical abuse.
 Additionally, having strong communication skills will help students to navigate difficult situations, such as peer pressure or conflicts.
 (First published 2016)

 This poster/teaching guide includes an eye-catching poster, lesson, and dynamic worksheets designed to provide factual details and critical-thinking questions on the wide-ranging effects drugs have on the developing brain and body.
 These effects include harmful physical and psychological consequences that affect not only individuals, but also families, friends, and communities.
 (First published 2012)

 • Order a Free Print Copy of the Poster/Teaching Guide

 The teaching guide to the poster Marijuana: Download the Facts (PDF).
 This poster and teaching guide are designed for teachers to display and use in the classroom year-round to educate students about the risks of smoking marijuana.
 The teaching guide includes lesson plans and worksheets that communicate the facts of marijuana use, as well as guide students in analyzing media messages so that they can make educated decisions about drugs.
 (First published 2011)